Quality assurance standards for adhesive bonding technology and fiber composite technology

 Maximum loss of comfort/performance

-The supervisory personnel are the central point of contact in the company for all quality-influencing factors of the »special process« of adhesive bonding or fibre composite technology - from planning and production to maintenance and repair.
-In accordance with the QA standards mentioned, the user company must have sufficient and verifiably qualified personnel for the tasks mentioned and document their appointment.
-Depending on the classification, professional training (carpenter, floor layer, painter, etc.) or extra-occupational training can be used as verification of adhesively bonded or fibre composite-specific qualifications to justify the designation as supervisory personnel (adhesive bonding technology: ABC/fibre composite technology: CCC) as follows:
+During operation, the supervisory staff are therefore the central point of contact for all quality-influencing factors of the »special processes« of adhesive bonding and fiber composite technology – from the planning, including design and process planning, to production, maintenance and repair.
+In accordance with the aforementioned quality standards, the user company must provide sufficient and verifiably qualified personnel for the aforementioned tasks and document their appointment.

 Competence level 2 FRP-Specialist